Jurkovec, BC roll over Georgia Tech 48-27

-BOSTON (AP) — Phil Jurkovec threw for 145 yards and two Boston College touchdowns, adding 94 yards on the ground on Saturday as the Eagles greeted Georgia Tech by scoring on their first seven full possessions to win 48-27.
+So it was a bit of a surprise when BC came out running against Georgia Tech — the first four plays, and seven of their first eight on the opening drive.
+Hafley said he awarded a game ball to David Bailey — not just for his 83 yards and two touchdowns, but for never complaining about a lack of carries in the previous weeks.

+“I would have told you if I was worried about it, but I wasn’t,” Hafley said.
+“If we’re able to run the ball, it’s hard to defend.
+I saw it coming and I was really proud of those guys.”

-Fresh off a 73-7 loss to top-ranked Clemson, the Yellow Jackets fumbled twice in the first half — including one that safety Mike Palmer returned 33 yards for a touchdown to make it 24-0.
+Fresh off a 73-7 loss to top-ranked Clemson, the Yellow Jackets fumbled twice in the first half — including one that BC safety Mike Palmer returned 33 yards for a touchdown to make it 24-0.
 Jeff Sims responded with 32- and 33-yard TD passes, but the Georgia Tech defense wouldn’t make its first stop until there were two minutes left in the third quarter.

+“I think the story of the game — and we’ve got to correct this — is the turnovers,” Georgia Tech coach Geoff Collins said.
+“Three turnovers lost led to three scores; lost by three scores. … Got to get the stop if we do turn it over.
+We did not.”

-BC (4-2, 3-2 Atlantic Coast Conference) beat the Yellow Jackets for the first time since 2007, when Matt Ryan led the Eagles to a win in a matchup of ranked teams.
+Bailey also ran for a 34-yard score, and CJ Lewis caught two TD passes for BC, which beat the Yellow Jackets for the first time since Ryan led the Eagles in a 2007 matchup of ranked teams.
 Georgia Tech (2-4, 2-3) had won the last three meetings and had never lost in Alumni Stadium.

 Sims also sneaked in for a 1-yard touchdown to make it 41-21, but the 15-play drive ate up almost half of the third quarter.
 Georgia Tech followed with its first defensive stop of the game (other than BC’s 0-play possession after receiving a punt to end the first half).

 Then the Yellow Jackets allowed BC’s punt to roll to the 3 yard-line.
-On the next play, Jahmin Muse intercepted Sims at the 12 to set up David Bailey’s 4-yard touchdown run.
+On the next play, Jahmin Muse intercepted Sims at the 12 to set up Bailey’s 4-yard touchdown run.

 James Graham took over at quarterback on Georgia Tech’s next possession.
 Sims was 12 for 18 for 171 yards, two touchdowns and an interception; Graham completed six of 13 passes for 85 yards.